 The retention periods for fingerprints and DNA profiles under the Act are the same and are given in the table below.

-|Occurrence||Fingerprint and DNA Retention|
+|Situation||Fingerprint and DNA Retention|

-|Under 18 – Minor offence||First conviction: five years (plus length of any custodial sentence), or indefinite if the custodial sentence is five years or more.|
+|Under 18 convicted (including given a youth caution) of a recordable minor offence||1st conviction: 5 years (plus length of any prison sentence), or indefinite if the prison sentence is for 5 years or more.
+2nd conviction: indefinite|

-|Occurrence||Fingerprint and DNA Retention|
+|Situation||Fingerprint and DNA Retention|

-|Minor offence - Penalty Notice for Disorder||Two years|
+|Adult given a Penalty Notice for Disorder||2 years|

-1.7 Speculative searches
+1.2.5 Speculative searches

 As set out in the table above, for qualifying offences the Act allows chief constables to apply for extensions to the given retention periods for DNA profiles and fingerprints if deemed necessary for prevention or detection of crime.

-1.9 Biometrics Commissioner
+1.2.7 Biometrics Commissioner